-While many cats love the company of other cats, this is not natural cat behaviour as they are generally territorial.
-In the wild, cats usually live solitary existences, guarding their territory against other cats so that they always have enough food and water.
+While some cats may enjoy the company of other cats, this is not natural cat behaviour as they are generally territorial.
+In the wild, cats usually live alone, guarding their territory against other cats so that they always have enough food and water.
 When feral cats do form colonies, it tends to be due to a large, reliable source of food in one place, and colonies are often made up of related female cats and their offspring.

 Remember, you have a legal duty of care to provide for your cat's needs, which includes their need to be housed with or apart from other animals.